grafana/agent/docs/overview.md

 Grafana Cloud Agent supports collecting traces and sending them to Tempo using its `tempo` subsystem.
 This is done by utilizing the upstream [OpenTelmetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
-The agent is capable of ingesting OpenTelemetry, Jaeger and Zipkin spans.
+The agent is capable of ingesting OpenTelemetry, OpenCensus, Jaeger or Zipkin spans.
 See documentation on how to configure [receivers](./configuration-reference.md#tempo_config).

 ## Comparison to Alternatives